 Collin: Yes.
 It's a feedback loop of pumping liquidity into the system to prevent the liquidation of malinvestment.
 But as that liquidity enters the system more malinvestment is created and the bubble just gets bigger.

 Ben: This is the idea of zombie companies and the zombie economy I’m sure you’re familiar with.
-Those are the malinvestment companies that should have probably gone under, weren't it for zero percent interest loans that keep them alive, and them still staying around.
+Those are the malinvestment companies that should have probably gone under, were it not for zero per cent interest loans that keep them alive, and them still staying around.
 It’s destructive to society because these things should have been liquidated.

 Collin: If you study the business cycle, you'll see that these things are very predictable.
 They tend to go in 10-year cycles.
-Currently, everyone is attributing our current economic downturn to the coronavirus pandemic, and is saying, “no one could have seen the corona crisis coming.”
+Currently, everyone is attributing our current economic downturn to the coronavirus pandemic, and is saying that “no one could have seen the corona crisis coming”.
 While, if you were paying close attention to financial markets in the precursor of corona, you were seeing warning signs that things were beginning to malfunction.

-You were watching the repurchase agreement [repo] markets meltdown in the United States.
+You were watching the repurchase agreement (repo) markets melt down in the United States.
 Financial institutions were choosing interest on excess reserves at the Fed over participation in the repo market, which doesn't make sense in a market where there's profit to be made.
 Those are warning signs.
 You saw an inversion of the yield curve in the Treasuries market, and an extremely low unemployment rate.
 These are warning signs, by the Fed's own admission of a potential upcoming recession in 12 to 18 months.
-And yet, because of the public's lack of awareness to these economic principles, they think that this economic downturn was caused solely by governments and corporate organizations demanding that people stay home and don't work.
+And yet, because of the public's lack of awareness of these economic principles, they think that this economic downturn was caused solely by governments and corporate organisations demanding that people stay home and don't work.
 Rather than it being attributed to the business cycles that always happen under these types of expansionary monetary policies.